 "Establishment of a forest on non-forest land areas that are ecologically appropriate for forests, excluding naturally non-forested biomes and semi-natural grasslands as well as the boreal region due to albedo-effects.
 The forest will not be used for any commercial purposes, such as harvesting, but may be used for sustainable subsistence.
 The tree species composition is based on the natural forest type of the area.
-This project type does not include the restoration of marine coastal ecosystems, such as mangroves."
+This project type does not include the restoration of marine coastal ecosystems, such as mangroves.
+The project type removes greenhouse gases by increasing forest carbon stock."